 Five Biology Courses (min.
-19 credits) BIOL 101 Biology in Practice BIOL 202 Concepts of Biology: Biological Information BIOL 203 Concepts of Biology: Energy and Resources

-Two 300- or 400-level courses (min.
-7 credits, including a lab)
+19 credits) Two 300- or 400-level courses (min.
+7 credits, including at BIOL 191 Introduction to Molecular and Cell Biology least one lab) BIOL 192 Introduction to Organismal Biology BIOL 293 Introduction to Ecology and Evolution